 Knowing where you stand in the market will enable you to launch a social media campaign that targets your customers directly.

-The area that you will spend most in is the development and manufacture of your items so have some finances in place so that you can achieve this.
+The area that you will spend most of your time in is the development and manufacture of your items so have some finances in place so that you can achieve this.

 Getting all of these points right will ensure that you give yourself a head start in such a competitive arena.